Matthews Arena

-Today it is used by the Northeastern Huskies men's and women's ice hockey teams, and the men’s basketball team, as well as various high school ice hockey programs in the city of Boston.
-The venue also hosts Northeastern's graduation ceremonies, its annual Springfest concert, and other events.
+It was used by the Northeastern Huskies men's and women's ice hockey teams, and the men's basketball team, as well as various high school ice hockey programs in the city of Boston.
+The venue also hosted Northeastern's graduation ceremonies, its annual Springfest concert, and other events.

 History

 Early years

 Originally named the Boston Arena, groundbreaking took place on October 11, 1909.
 The 1896 United States skating champion Herbert S. Evans dug the first portion of earth.
 The arena was to have a capacity of 5,000 and was to be used for ice skating, curling, horse shows, and a variety of sporting events.
 The arena had its own power plant, which powered the two 100-ton ice machines and all of the arena's lighting.
 Charles C. Abbey was the first president and treasurer of the Boston Arena Company and William T. Richardson was the building's first general manager.

 The arena was scheduled to open on Christmas Day 1909, but construction delays pushed back the opening until April 25, 1910.
 The arena's inaugural event was an ice carnival to benefit the Sharon Sanatorium.
 Skating events were held throughout the day, including a performance by Irving Brokaw.
 The arena's first ice hockey game was won by the Harvard Freshmen hockey team, who defeated Newton High School, 4–0.
 The Harvard varsity squad played later that evening, losing to Crescent H. C., 1–0.
 The Arena's original ice surface was larger than the current standard at 220 × 90 ft.

 The first games of professional ice hockey at the Arena took place in March 1911 when a two-game $2,500 competition between two NHA teams, the Montreal Wanderers and the Ottawa Senators took place.
 The Arena was the home ice for a number of amateur and college hockey teams, including the Boston Athletic Association, Boston Arenas, Westminster Hockey Club, Boston College, Boston University, Harvard, and MIT.

+The rink was also home to the Boston Girls' Hockey Club, one of the first women's hockey teams in the United States (1916–1918).